syncfusion-content/wpf-docs/wpf/SfProgressBar/SfCircularProgressBar/Overview.md

 # Overview

-The SfCircularProgressBar control indicates the progress of an operation and let users know the remaining time for completion visulaizes in circular fashion.
+The SfCircularProgressBar control indicates the progress of an operation and let users know the remaining time for completion visualizes in circular fashion.

 ![SfCircularProgressBar - Overview](Overview_images/Overview.png)
 SfCircularProgressBar